mubaidr/ForgetThatPage/README.md

 #### Note
 Minor version number is incremented when a new feature is added.

-Last number of the version is incremented when code is changed but no new feature is added.
+Revision number is incremented when code is changed but no new feature is added.

 ## Incoming features
 - Delete other things than history (cookies, local storage... )